LibraryCarpentry/lc-tdm/_episodes/01-introduction.md

 __Integer:__ a positive or negative whole number without a decimal point.

-__Stop words:__ generally the most common words in a language (e.g. "the", "of", "and" etc.) which are sometimes filtered out during text analysis in order to focus on the vocabulary that conveys more of the content of a piece of text.
+__Stop words:__ generally, the most common words in a language (e.g. "the", "of", "and" etc.) which are sometimes filtered out during text analysis in order to focus on the vocabulary that conveys more of the content of a piece of text.

 __Document:__ a single file containing some text.